Just starting out in your career? Or are you looking for a new challenge?

 Your CV allows you to showcase your skills, experience, and you, to potential employers.
 So it's important to make sure that it's in good shape to help you reach your career goals.
 But if you don't have a lot of experience, there's lots of other things you can do to become more employable, so we wanted to share a few ways of how to do this:

 Let’s start with the basics.
 If you’re looking for new employment then, of course, your CV should be fully up to date, but it’s also important to pay attention to the finer detail, particularly if you’ve been out of the job-hunting game for a while.
 Whatever career stage you’re at, there’s a few basic steps you can take to make your CV more employer-friendly:

-Keep it relevant– your CV needs to reflect your skills and experience in the most appropriate way for the job at hand, so clear out anything that’s irrelevant to the role you’re applying for.
+Keep it relevant– your CV needs to reflect your skills and experience in the most appropriate way for the job at hand, so clear out anything that is irrelevant to the role you’re applying for.
 Avoid repetitive reams of text that offer the same description of responsibilities for multiple posts.
-Think from an employer’s perspective – what are they looking for, and how you can you make it stand out?
+Think from an employer’s perspective – what are they looking for, and how can you make yourself stand out?